The real reason for the (so called) low oil price

 The hard truth is that much of what we rely on today is a mountain of lies designed to make this life seemingly predictable.
 Managers like a predictable world as this is the only thing they know.

-A manager is a person that takes a known process and implements it always having an eye on optimization.
-They need known metrics in order to deal with a certain world.
+A manager is a person who takes a known process and implements it always having an eye on optimization.
+They need known metrics to deal with a certain world.
 In this sense, they are a bit autistic without the great mental faculties that some of those extraordinary people have.
 Managers see the world through a narrow prism and cannot even think one millimeter beyond it.
 The very fabric of strategy is only something that they employ to further their careers.

 But managers tend to see themselves as the pinnacle of human evolution and not as simple automatons that implement given metrics.
 They want to be planners and strategists; they want to be leaders and visionaries when in fact they mindlessly follow their learned patterns.